plattysoft/Beret/README.md

 - Only one event of each type is allowed at the moment

 # Future Work
+- Dynamic permission request on the mobile module
+- Deploy progress dialog with the option to cancel instead of Toast
 - Add a reset key combo to the app, to stop the JS and restart advertising
 - Improve companion app
 - Add animation to "compile" or "load" using the Rainbow HAT